enzolovesbacon/ftrace/README.txt

 immediate or pointer type.
 As of version 0.1, function arguments are only shown for 64bit executables.
 This program is useful when wanting to see the function flow of a given executable during runtime without having to set incremental breakpoints and backtraces in a debugger like gdb.
+Ftrace relies on symbols for seeing a functions actual name, but the -S option will show function calls for functions without symbols as well, displaying them as sub_<addr>.

 COMPILE: